TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 as well as an example configuration of how to include frontend templates for backend layouts (see `setup.typoscript Line 95 ff <https://github.com/benjaminkott/bootstrap_package/blob/master/Configuration/TypoScript/setup.typoscript>`__)

-.. index:: pair: Backend layout, Extensions
+.. index:: pair: Backend layout; Extensions
 .. _be-layout-extensions:

 Extensions for backend layouts